Nero-TheThrill/JinEngine/README.md

 ```

 * Text bakes only the needed glyphs into the atlas at runtime, and supports alignment/multi-line.
+* Text meshes are automatically rebuilt when new glyphs are baked into the atlas at runtime.

 ### 3) Animation (Sprite Sheets)